Email Security for Business Guide

 Lock the Gates With Authentication

-Putting these three protocols in place is a non-negotiable first step.
-It's the most effective way to shut down domain spoofing and protect your customers from phishing attacks done in your name.
+Implementing these three protocols is the most effective way to shut down domain spoofing and protect customers from phishing done in your name.

 Empower Your People as Sentries

-Technology alone is never enough.
-Your employees are the sentries on the walls of your fortress, and their awareness is one of your most critical security assets.
-A well-trained person can spot a sophisticated threat that even the best software might miss, which is why ongoing security training is so important.
+Your employees are sentries on the walls, and their awareness is one of your most critical assets.
+A well-trained person can spot sophisticated threats that software might miss.

 Standardize Your Defensive Procedures